-The lighting is also worth mentioning: each sizable earcup has a band of LED lights running across it, which can change to any RGB color to your liking.
-The benefit for you may be minimal, but the nifty part is that you can tie these colors into your gameplay so that the lights switch for certain modes or circumstances.
+The RGB lighting is also worth mentioning: each sizable earcup has a band of LED lights running across it, which can change to any RGB color to your liking.
+The benefit for you may be minimal, but the nifty part is, since the RGB lighting is programmed using Logitech’s software, you can tie these colors into your gameplay so that the lights switch for certain modes or circumstances.
 Glance at a player wearing a well-programmed gaming headset, and you can tell their circumstances from the color.
+Plus, if you got other Logitech G Series gadgets that have RGB lighting, you can synchronize lighting schemes on the devices.
 It’s another one of those eSport-focused features that elevate the gaming headset above the typical wireless crowd.

 The G933 uses Pro-G 40mm audio drivers to produce their virtual surround sound.
 There’s two notable points about this.
 First, don’t worry about sacrificing sound quality for volume – even at louder levels the sound quality and differentiation were superb, particularly in more environmental shooters.
 I was more aware of nearby sounds and distances than normal (sometimes, to the point where the accuracy became distracting), and tracking noise was never a problem.
 Second, those drivers support both Dolby and DTS surround sound formats, so don’t worry about compatibility.
 With that said, the 933’s sonic range and sound field are also exceptional.